The Shape of Reasoning: Topological Analysis of Reasoning Traces in Large Language Models: Acknowledgements

-\begin{acks} We would like to thank the Infocomm Media Development Authority (IMDA) for providing us the opportunity to work on this research project.
-The views and conclusions expressed in this paper are those of the authors and do not necessarily reflect the official position of the IMDA. \end{acks}
+We would like to thank Infocomm Media Development Authority (IMDA) for providing us with the opportunity and funding to work on this research project.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of the Infocomm Media Development Authority, Singapore.